risk-first/website/menagerie/Dependency-Risk.md

 But.
 Living systems are not simple.
 And, they evolved to this level of complexity through because life was _easier_ that way.
 Depending on things makes _your job easier_.
 It's just [division of labour](https://en.wikipedia.org/wiki/Division_of_labour) and dependency hiearchies, as we saw in [Hierarchies and Modularization](Complexity-Risk#Hierarchies-and-Modularization).

 Our economic system and our software systems exhibit the same tendency-towards-complexity.

 ## Event Dependencies

+Let's start with dependencies on _events_.

-We rely on events occuring all the time in our lives, and so this is a good place to start in our analysis of [Dependency Risk]() generally.
+We rely on events occuring all the time in our lives, and so this is a good place to start in our analysis of [Dependency Risk](Dependency-Risk) generally.
 And, as we will see, all the risks that apply to events pretty much apply to all the other kinds of dependencies we'll look at.

 Arguably, the event dependencies are the simplest to express, too: usually, a _time_ and a _place_.
+For example:
-For example, "I can't start shopping until the supermarket opens at 9am", or "I must catch my bus to work at 7:30am".
+- "I can't start shopping until the supermarket opens at 9am", or
+- "I must catch my bus to work at 7:30am".

 In the first example, you can't _start_ something until a particular event happens.
 In the latter example, you must _be ready_ for an event at a particular time.

 ### Events Mitigate Risk...